Dear Cranford Parents/Guardians,

 The PTA (Parent Teacher Association) is a wonderful organization and a crucial part of our school community.
 They plan special events, provide cultural arts experiences, offer an organized venue for parents to have direct feedback into the academic and social programs we offer and provide endless support.
 We, as a school community, would be at a great disadvantage without this organization and the resources it provides.
 Please be sure to join this terrific organization.
 We all benefit from your support and involvement!

-Attached please find a packet with the following information: Visitor entry protocol letter; Permitted Items at Board-Sponsored Public Events Policy #9160.1 and accompanying letter; 2021-2022 school district calendar, school district closing, delayed opening schedules and emergency/crisis protocol information; HIB specialist information and a copy of the district HIB Policy #5512; Internet Safety and Technology Policy #2361.
+Attached please find a packet with the following information: Visitor Entry Protocol letter; Permitted Items at Board-Sponsored Public Events Policy #9160.1 and accompanying letter; 2022-2023 School District Calendar; School Scheduling including delayed opening and single session schedules; Emergency/Crisis Protocol information; HIB Specialist information and a copy of the District HIB Policy #5512; Internet Safety and Technology Policy #2361.

-You will continue to receive information from your child’s principal which will be specific to your particular school.
+You will also receive information from your child’s principal which will be specific to your particular school.
 Should you find there is any additional information that you need, please check the school district website www.cranfordschools.org or contact your child’s principal directly.

 We look forward to working with you and your children and thank you for your continued support of Cranford Public Schools.